Ultimate Guide for Buying Property in Singapore (Local vs Foreigner)

 1. Public HDB Flats

-Public Housing Development Board (Public HDB) flats, are built with the intention of making affordable housing available to the ordinary Singaporean.
-Therefore, they are heavily subsidized and regulated by the government and buyers can further obtain housing grants to fund the purchase.
-However, Public HDB flats come with strict eligibility requirements that must be met, including forming family nuclear with Singaporean/ SPR, household income ceiling, requirement to dispose all properties in Singapore & overseas…etc.
+Public Housing Development Board (Public HDB) flats are built with the intention of making affordable housing available to ordinary Singaporeans.
+Therefore, they are heavily subsidized and regulated by the government, and buyers can further obtain housing grants to fund the purchase.
+However, Public HDB flats come with strict eligibility requirements that must be met, including forming a family nucleus with a Singaporean/SPR, household income ceiling, requirement to dispose of all properties in Singapore & overseas…etc.

-If you’re foreigner buying alone, you can forget about this.
+If you’re a foreigner buying alone, you can forget about this.

 2. Executive Condominium (EC)

-Executive Condominium (EC) is a special segment introduced by government.
-It’s aim to cater the demands of Singaporeans who wish to upgrade to condominium living and yet able to afford the price of a private condo.
-EC is as good as private condo built by private developers but having huge subsidised from government.
-Typically it about 15-25% lower price than a private condominiums in the market.
-Thus, the restriction / eligibility to buy is similar to buying a HDB.
+Executive Condominium (EC) is a special segment introduced by the government.
+Its aim is to cater to the demands of Singaporeans who wish to upgrade to condominium living and yet afford the price of a private condo.
+ECs are as good as private condos built by private developers but have huge subsidies from the government.
+Typically, they are about 15-25% lower in price than private condominiums in the market.
+Thus, the restrictions/eligibility to buy are similar to buying an HDB.

-Many Singaporeans are making this as a “stepping stone” to upgrade to private condominiums in their young age, and make their first pot of gold.
-But come to reality, the buying eligibility, household income restriction and bank loan eligibility are always the bottleneck to put them to a stop.
+Many Singaporeans use this as a “stepping stone” to upgrade to private condominiums in their young age, and make their first pot of gold.
+But in reality, the buying eligibility, household income restriction, and bank loan eligibility are always the bottlenecks that stop them.

-After 5 years, the EC can be bought by SPR in open market without restrictions, but non-SPR foreigner still not eligible to buy.
+After 5 years, the EC can be bought by SPRs in the open market without restrictions, but non-SPR foreigners are still not eligible to buy.
 That’s what we call it “Half Privatised EC”.
 After 10 years, the EC will reach another milestone – “Fully Privatised EC”.
-This means the EC now become a private condo status, and can be bought by non-SPR as well.
+This means the EC now becomes a private condo status and can be bought by non-SPR as well.

-If you’re SPR buying alone, you can buy EC that is more than 5-years.
-If you’re non-SPR foreigner buying alone, you can only buy EC that is more than 10-years after it’s fully privatised.
+If you’re an SPR buying alone, you can buy an EC that is more than 5-years old.
+If you’re a non-SPR foreigner buying alone, you can only buy an EC that is more than 10-years old after it’s fully privatized.

 You can only buy a private executive condominium (EC) that is more than 10 years old.